-Angelica aims to amplify the voices of artists based on the island of Ireland who self-identify as women or minority gender, from underrepresented cultural or ethnic backgrounds.
+Angelica aims to amplify the voices of artists based on the island of Ireland who self-identify as women or minority gender, and are also from underrepresented cultural or ethnic backgrounds.

 A CURATORIAL RESOURCE